Amit5197/90DaysOfDevOps/2026/day-42/day-42-runners.md

 ### Task 5: Labels
 1. Add a **label** to your self-hosted runner (e.g., `my-linux-runner`)
 2. Update your workflow to use `runs-on: [self-hosted, my-linux-runner]`
-3. Trigger it — does it still pick up the job?
+3. Trigger it — does it still pick up the job? - **Yes**

 Write in your notes: Why are labels useful when you have multiple self-hosted runners?
+- When you have multiple self‑hosted runners, labels let you choose exactly which runner should execute a job.

 ---